 Do Pike Bite Humans?

 Pike do not seek out humans and attack them for any reason other than mistaking a body part for small prey.
-Northern pike have a brain the size of a pea and are honing in on peoples’ appendages out of a pure instinctual drive thinking they are wounded fish or other animals.
+Northern pike have a brain the size of a pea and hone in on peoples’ appendages out of a pure instinctual drive, thinking they are wounded fish or other animals.